 In this note, letters of comfort are taken to be communications, in whatever medium, to a bank about its relationship with the user of the credit based service, that are not intended to give rise to legally enforceable obligations on the part of the issuer with regard to the credit exposure of the bank2.
-Such letters may go under a variety of other names, for example letters of awareness or letters of introduction.
+Instead, they are seen as creating a moral responsibility on the part of the issuer, which may have reputational issues if not fulfilled.
+Such letters may go under a variety of other names, for example letters of awareness, letters of introduction or letters of support but use of this last term may imply more than the issuer intends3.